 This calculator is a comprehensive measurement that includes the support of a carbon analyst and is consistent with the official standard (ISO 14064-1, 2018)

-We recommend you measure to the ISO standard if your business wants:
+We recommend you measure to the ISO standard if you want:

 As the NZ economy moves towards ‘net zero emissions’ and people become more aware of climate issues, understanding your carbon footprint will be essential.
 Your customers and suppliers could require this, and your employees and future generations will expect and appreciate it.
 And the sooner you start, the earlier you could benefit: for example, by cutting waste and fuel costs, by making better long-term decisions, and demonstrating leadership.
 Climate change is not just an environmental issue, it’s now a vital business issue, presenting opportunities as well as risks.